PratyushBalaji/quicklers-codefest/readme.md

 # Team : Quicklers
 Members :
-Pratyuash
+Pratyush
+Rishik
-Rishik Tejas
+Tejas
+Rushil
-Rushil Ram
+Ram

+ML cancer prediction algorithm (regression model)

+Only included melanoma and lung cancer as they are most complete